epam/EPAM-AI-RUN-Marketplace/README.md

 * Create the AWS ASGs for the EKS Cluster
 * Create the AWS ALB
 * Create the AWS NLB
-* Create the AWS KMS key to encrypt and decrypt sensitive data in the AI/Run CodeMile application.
+* Create the AWS KMS key to encrypt and decrypt sensitive data in the AI/Run CodeMie application.
 * Create the AWS IAM Role to access the AWS KMS and Bedrock services
 * Create the AWS IAM role ExternalSecretOperator to use AWS Systems Manager